The creative scientist

 So in 2016, I moved to leading the science outreach for a STEM-related company.
 I took hands-on activities into local primary schools.
 Then the coronavirus came along and changed everything.
 Schools had to close to all but a few children.
 I couldn’t take my sessions into schools, so began to bring the fun science activities into your home by creating this site.
-Since then, I started a new job where I get to help lots of different companies work with schools on exciting STEM topics. https://www.cambridge-launchpad.com/
+Since then, I started a new job where I get to help lots of different companies work with schools on exciting STEM topics & discover career opportunities. https://www.cambridge-launchpad.com/

 Learning never stops at any age.
 I am doing an MSc course in Science Communication so that I can broaden my skills even further.

 Thanks to my own teenagers I can share their hobbies of LARP (Live Action Role Play – hence the elven ears in my photo) and rock music.
 I love to cook – mostly Mediterranean style, with lots of tomatoes & garlic.
-I like to braid kumihimo bracelets and I’m learning how to do both wet and needle felting.
+I like to try different crafts too.
+I braid bracelets, do both wet and needle felting, and a bit of glass fusing as well.
 Life is very varied and never dull.

-If you’d like to help me to make more resources & pay the website fees, please consider https://www.buymeacoffee.com/ScienceWithLisa Thank you
+If you’d like to help me pay the website fees, please consider https://www.buymeacoffee.com/ScienceWithLisa Thank you